 Lunch and snacks.
 In addition to the lunch box your resort will pack, bring snacks that you can munch on along the way to keep your blood sugar and energy high.
 Depending on your gorilla search, it can sometimes be a while before you eat lunch.

 3. Other gear

-- Porters are available for hire at the National Park entrance for $15 per day (May 2014 prices).
+Porters are available for hire at the National Park entrance for $20 per day (pricing subject to change).
 Porters can help carry your bag, as well as assist you up through the hills and difficult patches of the forest and jungle climb.